SF widow's late husband's priceless Super Bowl collectibles stolen

 But she knows her late husband would have taken the theft in stride.

 "He probably would just shrug...he would say wow that was probably worth stealing wow!"
-Joanell laughs.
+Jonell laughs.

 She has this simple message for anyone who may have seen the missing display case.